 This course introduces the fundamental principles and functions of hydraulic systems.
-Topics include fluid properties and performance, hvdraulic hydrostatics, system controls, symbols, pumps, actuators, control valves, compensators.
-This course emphasize good maintenance procedures, troubleshooting techniques, and safety practices.
+Topics include hydraulic fluid properties and performance, hydrostatics, system controls, symbols, pumps, actuators, control valves, compensators.
+This course will emphasize good maintenance procedures, troubleshooting techniques, and safety practices.
 Upon completion, students will be able to understand the operation of a fluid power system.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+provided to student on an as-needed basis Pre-Requisite: CDC 101 & DCD 101